 - Wikibooks: managed by the Wikimedia Foundation, this platform contains thousands of open textbooks across all subject areas.

-Send us your syllabus and we will do a specialized search to find openly licensed course materials that may be suitable replacements for your commercial textbook.
+Send us your syllabus and we will do a specialized search to find openly licensed course materials and library resources that may be suitable for your course.

 OER editing assistance

 If you've found an existing OER that you'd like to edit and adapt, we can work with you to reformat, cite, and publish your new OER.

 OER starts in digital format, but can be easily printed and bound at cost.
 The Libraries recommend using a third-party printing service Lulu, which allows for instructors to create a permalink to the book's order page.
 In addition, the Northwestern Bookstore can order printed and bound copies of your OER to make available at the Norris bookstore location.